haswillb/kafka-challenge/README.md

 ## Getting started

-In a new terminal window each run:
+In a new terminal window each, run:

 + `docker-compose build kafka; docker-compose up kafka`
 + `./create-topic.sh` # only need to do once